 Talks have been underway with major automakers, including Stellantis, to discuss a partnership, which could be a supply deal or establishing a joint venture to build a new factory in the U.S., another source said.

-Stellantis, the world’s No. 4 automakers, has been considered as a potential partner for Samsung SDI as it plans to build its own battery manufacturing facilities to accelerate its EV transition.
+Stellaris, the world’s No. 4 automaker, has been considered as a potential partner for Samsung SDI as it plans to build its own battery manufacturing facilities to accelerate its EV transition.